 They also painted a cotton field with cardboard boll weevil props for a scene in a 3rd grade play about the Great Migration.

-Further practicing with scissors, Visual Art made shadow puppet videos narrated in Spanish and French.
-After introduction to Cambodian shadow puppets online, students explored modeling poses for corresponding torn paper collages.
+Further practicing with scissors, classes made puppet silhouette videos narrated in Spanish and French.
+After introduction to Cambodian shadow puppets online, students first explored modeling poses for corresponding torn paper collages.
 Each selected a final pose to glue and title.
 Working in self-selected groups, classes storyboarded.
 Then using cardstock paper, scissors, one supervised x-acto knife, hole punchers, paper fasteners, tape, and dowels students made puppets with movable parts.
 Groups practiced choreographing movements.
 They performed and recorded their skits with a digital camera.
 Some added backgrounds by illuminating sharpie drawings on transparencies.
-They worked with their foreign language teachers to script then voice record dialogue.
+Lastly they worked with their foreign language teachers to script, then one at a time voice record dialogue into a laptop microphone.
 I combined the audio and video files.

 3rd graders made NYC themed prints.
 The rubric consisted of inking, center registering, then hand-printing three clean prints from an original drawing etched in styrofoam.
 They also cut their styrofoam and reprinted within a large outline of the Statue of Liberty to make a sign for their Ellis Island reenactment.